 Dragonflies are stunning insects that can be seen in a range of vibrant colors and there are more than 7,000 species of them in the world today.
-Although there is often a common misconception that they only live for twenty-four hours, dragonflies can actually survive for one to eight weeks as adults.
-Dragonflies are large insects and although many now-extinct species that date back to prehistoric times were much bigger, there is still some pretty big ones around now.
-So here we have listed the largest dragonflies in the world by length.
+Although there is often a common misconception that they live for only twenty-four hours, dragonflies can survive for one to eight weeks as adults.
+Dragonflies are large insects and although many now-extinct species that date back to prehistoric times were much bigger, there are still some pretty big ones around now.
+Take a look at this preview:

 #10: Green-Eyed Hawker